cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_infrastructure_monitoring_alerts.md

 - Unique insights: The “Infra-aware monitoring setup” suggestion that AI could read infra code (e.g., EV2) and infer monitors is a concrete, forward-looking capability that goes beyond simple anomaly detection—this would require model access to infra-as-code and contextual reasoning about dependencies (Participant 123).

-- Ambivalent responses: Several participants simultaneously argued for automation of routine maintenance and for keeping final authority human-led (e.g., Participant 168, Participant 271).
+- Ambivalent responses: Several participants simultaneously argued for automation of routine maintenance and for keeping final authority human-led (e.g., Participants 168, 271).
 These ambivalent positions emphasize the need for configurable automation levels and clear escalation paths.

 - Contradictions within individuals: Some participants wanted AI to “do all infra setup, troubleshooting, and maintenance” (Participant 168) while also endorsing limits on AI control for critical actions; this reflects a practical desire for full automation where safe but strict human control elsewhere.